TeaCommerce/Tea-Commerce-Documentation/docs/3.0.0/getting-started/configuration/README.md

 ## VAT group

-The VAT group is used to calculate the VAT/tax on products, shipping etc. As the shop is based in the UK we will configure it with the VAT rate of that.
+The VAT group is used to calculate the VAT/tax on products, shipping etc. As the shop is based in the UK we will configure it with the VAT rate of 20%.
 Rename the **Default VAT group** and configure it as below.
 It's possible to have multiple VAT groups to support different VAT rates for e.g food, baby equipment etc., but in this case the shop will only support one.

 <table>
 	<tr>